ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Competence in bioinformatics was demonstrated by the ability to perform routine computational tasks—including pipeline execution, data preprocessing, QC checks, and result interpretation—while managing software, reference datasets, and computing infrastructure, as assessed through documented observation of procedures (DOPs), competency profiles, and formal training records.”*

+   **Ontological references:**

 .. dropdown:: Consensus Data

    Results agreed upon by multiple experts, methods, or laboratories, often serving as a benchmark.
 In ISO, consensus data underpin reference values or validation and must be determined systematically.

    **Example usage:**
-   Consensus data from three independent laboratories were used to establish the reference range for viral load measurements.
+   *“Consensus data from three independent laboratories were used to establish the reference range for viral load measurements.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip